rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-control-node/index.md

 - A Certificate authority is set up on the Control Node for signing host SSL certificates in later steps

 - [Wireguard](https://www.wireguard.com/) is installed on the control node.
 A wireguard tunnel is used for the majority of the provisioning commands triggered in the `host-setup.sh` step as well as for uploading container images to the host (in the `build-images.sh` step) and deploying the project (in the `deploy-project.sh` step).
-In some projects, the wireguard tunnel can also be used for admin access from the control node to various remote project components, so that admin interfaces do not need to be exposed on the open internet
+The wireguard tunnel is also be used for admin access from the control node to various remote project components, so that admin interfaces do not need to be exposed on the open internet

 - [LXD](https://linuxcontainers.org/lxd/) is installed on the control node to support the build process for LXD container images (in the `build-images.sh` step) and provide the mechanism for uploading them to the host server.
 Snapd channel pinning is used to avoid unexpected upgrading in a running project